5.4 Young people's participation in policy-making

 Actors

 There are many bodies involved in youth participation.
 Distinctions should be made between institutional stakeholders (ministries), youth association federations, youth representative bodies and associations.
+Main stakeholders in youth affairs include:

 Youth movements

-• the Forum Français de la Jeunesse (FFJ – French Youth Forum)
+- The Forum Français de la Jeunesse (FFJ – French Youth Forum)

-• Young Europeans-France brings together young people aged between 16 and 35 who wish to defend "the European project".
+- Young Europeans-France brings together young people aged between 16 and 35 who wish to defend "the European project".
 Their objective is to promote Europe among young people in a transparent manner.
 The association has 1,200 members in 30 local groups and a network of 30,000 young people throughout Europe.
 Indeed, JEF France is the French branch of JEF-Europe (Young European Federalists - Jeunes Européens fédéralistes).

-• All ministries take part in developing youth participation.
+- All ministries take part in developing youth participation.
 However, the leading authority in the organisation of consultation is the ministry in charge of youth, which works in partnership with the CNAJEP/ANACEJ and the FFJ.

-• Local authority officials responsible for youth affairs can also organise and administer local youth councils; usually local authority employees also manage municipal youth councils.
+- Local authority officials responsible for youth affairs can also organise and administer local youth councils; usually local authority employees also manage municipal youth councils.

 Additional stakeholders